Kadhalikka Neramillai: Plot

 Viswanathan is an arrogant, money-minded estate owner who lives in a bungalow named Chinnamalai Estate near Pollachi.
 His son, Chellappa, an aspiring filmmaker, is the antithesis of his father, voicing his displeasure at his father's arrogance.
 Viswanathan also has two daughters studying in Madras: Kanchana and Nirmala.
 Kanchana is in love with her collegemate Vasu.
 The sisters return home after completing their education.

 One day, while the sisters are sightseeing, a battered car driven by Ashok, an assistant manager at their father's estate, bumps into their car.
 The sisters quarrel with Ashok and are annoyed by his insolence.
 Later, they force Viswanathan to fire him.
 Infuriated, Ashok pitches a tent overlooking their bungalow and begins a strike to reclaim his job.
 Nirmala accidentally drops a bucket on Ashok's head.
 Feeling guilty, she visits Ashok's tent to apologise and they fall in love.

 Viswanathan had always planned to get his daughters married to wealthy men.
 Ashok realises that because he is poor, he has no chance of becoming a prospective groom.
 Nirmala loves him, but she does not wish to be with him against her father's wishes.
 He calls up his friend, who happens to be Vasu, to pose as his wealthy father.
 Vasu arrives at Chinnamalai and agrees to help.
 He disguises himself as a rich, old man named Chidambaram.
-When Kanchana is introduced to Vasu in disguise, he is shocked because he believes Ashok loves Kanchana, but he discovers to his relief that Ashok is in love with Nirmala.
+When Kanchana is introduced to Vasu in disguise, he is shocked because he briefly believes that Ashok has fallen in love with Kanchana, but he discovers to his relief that Ashok is in love with Nirmala.